-So before you delete a spam text message you should forward it to your network provider so that they are able to identify the sender as a spammer and block the number.
+Before you delete a spam text message, forward it to your network provider so that they are able to identify the sender as a spammer and block the number.

-The ICO's mission is to "uphold information rights in the public interest" including promoting data privacy for individuals, essentially meaning they will fight your corner against unscrupulous marketing and spam messages.
+The ICO uphold information rights and data privacy for individuals.
+This means they will fight your corner against unscrupulous marketing and spam messages.

 Several people are finding that they are being charged for receiving spam text messages - sometimes anywhere up to £5 a message!

 This can quickly make your bills rocket, so make sure to check each bill and report these premium spam messages to your network provider to stop them as soon as possible.

 Your mobile phone number is a valuable piece of information and something that marketing companies and spam messengers alike are more and more keen to get a hold of.

 Avoid giving out your mobile number when registering for websites online